Un pleito: Synopsis

-The zarzuela depicts a moment in mid 19th century.
+The zarzuela depicts a moment in the mid-19th century.
 The scene presents a room in the house of Don Severo in Sevilla.
 His nephew Carlos, a young lawyer, spends all days writing verses to his beloved one, though Don Severo had promised he would kick him out if he does not find a job.
 The girl he loves moved to a neighbour house several days ago, and he wants to meet her.
 The action begins with Carlos trying to compose a poem.
 When his butler Santiago enters, it turns out he is a fellow countryman of the hosts of the neighbour house, and Carlos asks him to learn more about the girl.
 Left alone he sings a love song (No. 2).
 Santiago comes back and tells him that the girl came to the city with her aunt to take part in a lawsuit and that he managed to invite them to speak with Carlos, as they need a lawyer.

 While Carlos goes to dress, enter the guests.
 Leonor finds out it is the same window opposite to hers from which a mysterious young man sings about love.
 The aunt lectures her about the importance of understanding the laws; but the girl does not consent with her and expresses romantic hopes (Nos.
 3 and 3bis).
 They speak to Carlos, who pretends to be an experienced lawyer with many clients.
 Their case refers to an estate inherited by Leonor from her family without knowing about its debts.
 Suddenly appeared the creditor requiring them to pay or to pass the estate to him.
 He won the case, and now they intend to make and appeal, because they have uncovered a new advantageous document.
 Santiago assists the old woman find it in a bundle of papers, providing some time to Leonor and Carlos to express their feelings without Doña Cecilia seeing them (No. 4).
 Unable to find the document, the women decide to go home.